danielbodnar/awesome-stars/README.md

 - [GetPublii/Publii](https://github.com/GetPublii/Publii) - The most intuitive Static Site CMS designed for SEO-optimized and privacy-focused websites.
 - [11ty/eleventy](https://github.com/11ty/eleventy) - A simpler site generator.
 Transforms a directory of templates (of varying types) into HTML.
 - [vercel/next.js](https://github.com/vercel/next.js) - The React Framework
-- [withastro/astro](https://github.com/withastro/astro) - The web framework that scales with you — Build fast content sites, powerful web applications, dynamic server APIs, and everything in-between ⭐️ Star to support our work!
+- [withastro/astro](https://github.com/withastro/astro) - The web framework for content-driven websites. ⭐️ Star to support our work!
 - [andrewpap22/andreaspappas](https://github.com/andrewpap22/andreaspappas) - 🦁's Blog website, which can be also used as a template to make it your own!
 - [getzola/zola](https://github.com/getzola/zola) - A fast static site generator in a single binary with everything built-in. https://www.getzola.org
 - [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - The best React-based framework with performance, scalability and security built in.